Nomura halves CEO pay in bid to close insider probe

-TOKYO Nomura Holdings admitted to sweeping breaches of safeguards on confidential client information and will slash top executives' pay and briefly shut an equity sales desk as Japan's largest brokerage seeks to resolve a damaging insider trading probe.
+TOKYO Nomura Holdings admitted to widespread failures in protecting confidential client information on Friday and will slash pay for top executives and shut down an equity sales operation for a week as Japan's largest brokerage tries to resolve a damaging insider trading probe.

-Nomura (8604.T) said CEO Kenichi Watanabe's pay would be halved for six months to take responsibility for the brokerage's third insider trading scandal since he took the helm four years ago.
+Nomura said CEO Kenichi Watanabe's pay would be halved for six months to take responsibility for the brokerage's third insider trading scandal since he took the helm four years ago.
 The announcement confirmed the terms of a Reuters report late on Thursday.
-In the year to end-March, 59-year-old Watanabe was paid 128 million yen, including options.

-A panel of attorneys brought in by the company to investigate the insider trading cases said it found a culture where equity sales staff regularly pumped colleagues for inside information about upcoming share offerings and then shared tips with investors as a normal part of business.

-"The work environment appeared to be one in which employees would be willing to do anything to meet sales targets," the report said.

-In some cases, members of Nomura's syndicate desk leaked information to sales staff by using a kind of code, the report said.
-They did so on the mistaken belief that it would not breach compliance standards as long as the literal name of the company involved was not used in phone calls and conversations, it said.

-At the same time, the report said some Nomura brokers believed they could convey insider information to funds and other clients as long as they qualified the tip on a coming share issue by hedging it with a qualification like, "This is just a rumor, but..."

-In an attempt to contain the damage, the broker said two executive officers - in charge of institutional sales and compliance - would resign from their positions after employees were found to have tipped off clients ahead of three planned share offerings Nomura underwrote in 2010.
+The broker also said two executive officers, one in charge of institutional sales and the other head of compliance, would be stepping down after employees were found to have tipped off clients ahead of three planned share offerings Nomura underwrote in 2010.
 Those clients then traded on that information in a violation of insider trading laws.

+The self-imposed penalties were the result of an internal investigation, overseen by a team of outside attorneys, that Nomura had been scrambling to finish by the end of the month.

 "I apologise for hurting the public trust in the country's securities markets and for causing troubles to so many related parties," Watanabe said, bowing deeply at the start of a packed news conference at Nomura's headquarters in Tokyo.